 Hit the right psychological triggers

-Make your impulse buys more noticeable and enticing by pushing the right consumer buttons.
-Here are some suggestions:
+You can make your impulse buys more noticeable and enticing by pushing the right consumer buttons.

-- Urgency – Trigger people’s sense of urgency through limited-time promos.
-Consider the Bath & Body Works example above.
+- Urgency: trigger people’s sense of urgency through limited-time promos.
+Think about the Bath & Body Works example above.
 It included a “Today Only” description in its signage to make the impulse buy more compelling.

 Train your associates in the art of suggestive selling